golden-layout/golden-layout/README.md

 Returns the componentState of the `ComponentItemConfig` used to create the contained component.
 Note that if the deprecated `setState()` function is called, then `getInitialState()` will return the state passed in this call instead of the initial state.
 1. `stateRequestEvent` (new event)\
 If set, `stateRequestEvent` is fired whenever GoldenLayout wants the latest state for a component.
 Calling `LayoutManager.saveLayout` will cause this event to be fired (if it is defined).
 If it is not defined, then the initial state in the ItemConfig or the latest state set in `setState()` will be saved.
-1. `beforeComponentReleaseEvent` (new event)\
+1. `beforeComponentRelease` (new EventEmitter event)\
-If set, `beforeComponentReleaseEvent` is fired before a component is released.
+`beforeComponentRelease` is emitted on the container before a component is released.
 Components can use this event to dispose of resources.
 1. Do not use `getState()` unless you are using the deprecated `setState()`.
 Use `getInitialState()` if you have migrated to the new `ComponentContainer.stateRequestEvent`.
 1. `setState()` has been marked as deprecated.
 If possible, use the new `stateRequestEvent` event instead.